 - You Are Not Alone: Free Info & Services Provided by Government Agencies

-The Public Lectures are sponsored by the New York City Bar Association’s Committee on Legal Services for Persons of Moderate Means, the Monday Night Law Program, and the New York City Bar Legal Referral Service.
+The Public Lectures are sponsored by the New York City Bar Association’s Monday Night Law/Moderate Means Committee, in association with the New York City Bar Legal Referral Service.
 The information provided during the lecture is for information purposes only.
 It is not intended to be legal advice and does not create any legal representation in any way.